I am a lifelong learner

 Sorting Hat App

-Responsive SPA built with React and Tailwind CSS.
+Responsive SPA built with React, React Router and Tailwind CSS.
 It gets data from a Serverless Sorting Service I built before.
 The project mimics the sorting ceremony that takes place for new students at Hogwarts.
 Users can click a button to initiate the sorting process and will be randomly assigned to one of the four Hogwarts houses.
-They are directed to their corresponding house view and meet a few of their new housemates.
+They are directed to their corresponding house view and meet their new housemates.

 MyFlix Movie App